Black Magic Woman (album)

 Black Magic Woman is a compilation album by British blues rock band Fleetwood Mac, released in 1971.
-It is a double album, composed of songs from two Peter Green-era albums, Peter Green's Fleetwood Mac and English Rose, as well as several non-album tracks.
+It is a double album, composed of songs from two Peter Green-era albums, Peter Green's Fleetwood Mac (in its entirety, making up the first LP of the two) and English Rose.
 The U.S. Epic double album contains a different cover photo of a gypsy woman.